 - Assist with receptions following funeral memorial services.

 A Deacon’s term of service is for 3 years.
 You do not have to be a Deacon to participate in congregational care, if that is one of your gifts.
-Let your Deacon know you would like to help—perhaps you would like to be a Deacon one day.
+Let the Deacons know you would like to help—perhaps you would like to be a Deacon one day.